Taiao Ora Tangata Ora

 Kiwi avoidance training

-Dogs are a significant issue when it comes to kiwi conservation.
+Dogs are the biggest threat to adult kiwi.
 Learn about a method that can successfully teach dogs how to avoid kiwi when they come across them in the wild.

 LEARN MORE